 Q. 69.
 Which is the fifth commandment?

-A. The fifth commandment is, “Honor thy father and thy mother, that thy days may be long upon the land which the Lord thy God giveth thee.”
+A. The fifth commandment is, “Honor your father and your mother, that your days may be long in the land that the Lord your God is giving you.”
 (Exodus 20:12)

 Q. 70.
 What is required in the fifth commandment?

 A. The fifth commandment requires the preserving the honor, and performing the duties, belonging to every one in their several places and relations, as superiors, inferiors, or equals.
 (Lev.
 19:32; 1 Peter 2:17; Rom.
 13:1; Eph.
 5:21,22; Eph.
 6:1,5,9; Col. 3:19-22; Rom.
 12:10)

 Q. 71.
 What is forbidden in the fifth commandment?

 A. The fifth commandment forbids the neglecting of, or doing anything against the honor and duty which belongs to every one in their several places and relations.
 (Prov.
 30:17; Rom.
 13:7,8)

 Q. 72.
 What is the reason annexed to the fifth commandment?